MetaMask/metamask-docs/docs/guide/experimental-apis.md

 ```

 We even created a sample Dapp so developers could suggest their tokens to users with a simple hyperlink, without a line of code.
 [Visit it here](https://github.com/MetaMask/Add-Token).

+### wallet_registerOnboarding

+This method is in support of a new onboarding process that helps users find their way back to the site that requested MetaMask be installed.
+This RPC method is used by the [`@metamask/onboarding`](https://github.com/MetaMask/metamask-onboarding) library to tell MetaMask which site initiated onboarding.
+It should be send directly from the site doing the onboarding; there are no parameters.
+We recommend using our [`@metamask/onboarding`](https://github.com/MetaMask/metamask-onboarding) library instead of using this method directly.

 ## `ethereum._metamask`